Kimhyr/Kedit/README.md

 TODO: Account for gaps when inserting, deleting, and traversing when it comes.

+TODO: Base the time complexities off of movement.
+F.e. include the time it takes to drop down to a segment after prepending a segment.

 #### Time time complexity of traversing.

 * Traversing the buffer has the time complexity of $O(\log{-i + n + 1})$ moving